 Another bit of Latin comes to mind: Caveat venditor – let the seller beware.
 Affiliates may want to exercise caution in precisely how they promote some of the WhaleCash toon content.
 A sizable portion of the content parodies that of a sizable and very litigious company.
 While there is some protection afforded as parody, we would just as soon avoid any confrontation of that sort whatsoever.
 Just because the law is on your side does not mean that the big D couldn’t make things rather difficult for you.

 As mentioned, you’ve probably already seen the WhaleCash sites extensively advertised on tube sites and ad broker widgets.
 Why?
 It converts.
-As a content program, it falls rather short, but if you’re looking to advertise some ad spots you might want to check them out.
+As a content program, it falls rather short, but if you’re looking to monetize some ad spots you might want to check them out.